Daita Logo

 Discovery:

-• Enable persistence when building organizational knowledge graphs
+• Enable auto_persist when building organizational knowledge graphs

 Performance:

-• Discovery can be slow for large databases
+• Discovery can be slow for large accounts — consider running with higher concurrency

 Security: